Frityet/ffi-to-lls/README.md

 - `-o <output file>`: The output file to write the LLS meta file to.
 If not specified, the output will be written to stdout.
 - `--remove-prefix <prefix>`: Remove the specified prefix from the function names in the output.
 This is useful when the FFI declarations are prefixed with a common string, such as `lua_` or `lj_`.
 - `--module-name <name>`: The name of the module to be usede in generation
 - `--pointer-generation-depth <count>`: The depth of pointer-classes to be generated.
-Default: 1
+Default: 2
+- `--no-auxiliary-types`: Do not generate auxiliary types such as `string*` and `integer*`, this is useful if you have already generated/supplied your own

 ## Example